Sebastien-Le/SensoryDataScience/chapters/chapter1.md

 In other words, if you want to test the effect of a factor, you have to calculate that kind of test statistic (the ratio of mean squares).
 For each test, you will get a *p-value*.

 These results can be obtained in two steps.
-First, we *fit* the model with the very important `lm()` function: the output of this function is what is called a *fitted model object*.
+First, we <span style="font-weight : bold">fit</span> the model with the very important `lm()` function: the output of this function is what is called a *fitted model object*.
 Then, we run the `anova()` function on the *fitted model object* to compute an analysis of variance table: this table is crucial as it summarizes how the total variance is decomposed according to your model.

 <codeblock id="01_49">
 </codeblock>

+For the one-way analysis of variance, the analysis of variance table provided by the `anova()` function shows that the product effect is highly significant with a *p-value* of 1.98e-24: the variability of the scores for the *Floral* attribute is explained significantly by the differences among the perfumes.

+The `anova()` function applied to the two *fitted model objects* shows that the second model, the two-ways ANOVA, should be kept in relation to the first one.

 <codeblock id="01_50">
 </codeblock>

+For the two-ways analysis of variance, the analysis of variance table provided by the `anova()` function shows that both the product effect and the panelist effect are highly significant with a *p-value* of 1.1e-30 and 2.61e-13: the variability of the scores for the *Floral* attribute is explained significantly by the differences among the perfumes and among the panelists.

 </exercise>